When Knee Surgery May Not Be for You continued...

 Are you getting a new knee?
 Here are a few things to know:

-- Make plans for help.
-You won't be able to drive or get around for several weeks, so you'll need help with errands and everyday chores.
-A support system will be very important, Lajam says.
-"I ask people: Do you have pets?
-Do you have stairs?
+Line up some help.
+You won't be able to drive or get around for several weeks, so you'll need someone to do your errands and everyday chores.
+Make sure you've got a support system in place.
+"I ask people: Do you have pets?"
+Lajam says.
+"Do you have stairs?
 Who does your shopping?
 Think about these things now so you're not worrying about your cat when you're trying to recover."

-- Plan to make changes.
+Plan to make changes.
 Keep up with your physical therapy so your joint and muscles get strong and heal.
 Even after you recover from surgery, you may have to make a few lifestyle changes.
 If your weight wasn't healthy before, it's a good idea to get fit.
 A healthy diet and exercise should be key now.